Lasizwe

-Thulasizwe Siphiwe Dambuza (born 19 July 1998), mononymously as known as Lasizwe, is a South African YouTuber, media personality, television presenter and social media influencer.
-He rose to fame by humorously interpreting everyday human behaviour.
+Thulasizwe Siphiwe Dambuza (born 19 July 1998), mononymously as known as Lasizwe, is a South African media personality.
+He rose to fame by posting humorous videos of himself on social media in which he interprets the everyday behavior of South Africans.

 Notably, he broke new ground as the first African to helm a reality TV show on MTV Africa Lasizwe: Fake It Till You Make It, garnering three successful seasons in less than two years.
 This earned him a spot on Forbes magazine the Forbes Africa 30 under 30.
 He is the creator and host of the YouTube series Awkward Dates, in which he goes on blind dates with various celebrities and also the creator and host of the YouTube game show, Drink or Tell the Truth.
 He created a YouTube comedy series, Nomatriquency: The Funeral in 2025.

 Early life and education

 Lasizwe was born in Soweto, South Africa.
 He attended Meredale Primary, a mixed-race primary school in Meredale, south of Johannesburg, and then attended Mondeor High School in Mondeor.
 His mother, Lindiwe Dambuza (died in 2016) was a 40-year-old nurse at Lesedi Private Hospital, in a relationship with his father, Menzi Mcunu.

 Along with his mother, his sister, Zonke Nkabinde, played a major role in his life, guiding and protecting him.
 Lasizwe noticed there was something different about him: that he was uncomfortable around boys but could relate to any feminine topic.
 At the age of 15 he recognized that he was gay.